kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 #### Notes
 - Shasha - alarm raised in the prison, fire.
+He went into the smoke, met Laedra looking for the sextant.